xieweiAlex/English_Learning/words/2024/words-Aug-24.md

 ## Interesting
 > vivid, absurd, "outrageous", hilarious expressions.

+Because surely if the Democrats had actually stolen the election, the Republican leadership wouldn't have let themselves just be **walked over**.

 He was **down in the dumps** after losing his job.
 The FED in the US **taking a backseat**, their options become constrained by what's going on on the fiscal side.